codesandbox/codesandboxer/packages/codesandboxer/README.md

 ### Support beyond react

-The principal developer of this works in a react context, however the core good features (file fetching from relative imports, and packages, parsing all those files into a bundle codesandbox understands, posting to codesandbox) are valuable to any codesandbox project.
+The principal developer of this works in a react context, however the core good features (file fetching from relative imports, and packages, parsing all those files into a bundle CodeSandbox understands, posting to CodeSandbox) are valuable to any CodeSandbox project.

 If you want to use codesandboxer to upload something other than react, please get in contact with us so we can help out.